schepisii2/Sustainability-Bot/README.md

 ## Inspiration

 If 2020 taught us anything, it is that environmental, social, and governance issues (ESG) are a growing concern over the population, and change is inevitable.
 We recently learned from $GME about the impact that a group of novice investors can have on the stock market.
-Our goal was to find a way to direct individual investing into corporations that are incorporating ESG criteria into their businesses.
+Our goal is direct the power of investing to corporations that are incorporating ESG criteria into their business.

 ## What it does